U.S. singles turn to specialty dating sites to find Valentines

-NEW YORK, Feb 13 (Reuters) - Traditional online dating sites attract many people looking for love, but niche sites for book fans, pet lovers and even prisoners are helping Cupid’s arrow hit the right target.
+NEW YORK (Reuters) - Traditional online dating sites attract many people looking for love, but niche sites for book fans, pet lovers and even prisoners are helping Cupid’s arrow hit the right target.

 For taller-than-average people, there is tallfriends.com, and if pets are important, datemypet.com may help.
 Foodies who prefer not to eat meat can try VeggieDate, and fans of Apple products can turn to Cupidtino to find their perfect match.